-The same public health concerns and restrictions, along with a corresponding backlog of disciplinary cases, 8 led FINRA to file, and subsequently extend to April 30,
+The same public health concerns and restrictions, along with a corresponding backlog of disciplinary cases, 10 led FINRA to file, and subsequently extend to August 31, 2021, SR-FINRA-2020-027 to temporarily amend FINRA Rules 1015, 9261, 9524, and 9830 to grant OHO and the NAC authority11 to conduct hearings in connection with appeals of Membership Application Program decisions, disciplinary actions, eligibility

-See supra note 6 (outlining the filing history of SR-FINRA-2020-015 and its prior extensions).
+See supra note 8 (outlining the filing history of SR-FINRA-2020-015 and its prior extensions).

-For example, FINRA began temporarily postponing in-person hearings as a result
+For example, FINRA began temporarily postponing in-person hearings as a result of the COVID-19 impacts on March 16, 2020.